damienmcgrath/house/garden.md

 ## Requirements
 We spend a lot of time cooking outdoors on our BBQ (all year round) so having a BBQ area easily accessible from the house is important for us.
 Having it sheltered from the rain would be a bonus, but not essential.

-We go kayaking most weekends during the summer so having enough space to comfortably transort the kayaks + gear down the side of the house ot store out the back is important.
+We go kayaking most weekends during the summer so having enough space to comfortably transport the kayaks + gear down the side of the house ot store out the back is important.

 ## Example 1
 ![House 1](images/garden/1.jpeg "House 1")